dolevshor/Azure-OpenAI-Insights/README.md

     - Generated Completions Tokens
     - Processed FineTuned Training Hours
     - Provisioned-managed Utilization
+    - Active Tokens
+    - Prompt Token Cache Match Rate
+    - Time to Response
   - HTTP Requests
+    - Requests
       - by Model Name
       - by Model Version
       - by Model Deployment Name
       - by Status Code
       - by StreamType
       - by Operation Name
       - by API Name
       - by Region
+    - Time to Response
+      - by Model Name
+      - by Model Deployment Name
+    - Prompt Token Cache Match Rate
+      - by Model Name
+      - by Model Deployment Name
   - Token-Based Usage
     - Processed Inference Tokens
       - by Model Name